FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 #### Deleting Flow variables

-To Delete flow variables you can use both "context data" tab and the change node.
-I have shown in the below image how you can delete flow variables using change node:
+To Delete flow variables you can use both the "context data" tab and the change node.
+I have shown in the below image how you can delete flow variables using the change node:

 !["Screenshot showing how to delete flow varriable using the change node"](./images/varriables-in-node-red-deleting-global-varriable-using-change-node.png "Screenshot showing how to delete flow varriable using the change node"){data-zoomable}